Attendance, Absence and Illness

 Health Visits

 We accommodate annual visits from health professionals to meet with new parents, check height, weight, sight and hearing.
 Follow up visits will be made if necessary.
-We work with outside agencies to facilitate programs such as the flu vaccination.
+We work with outside agencies on behalf of the NHS to facilitate programs such as the flu vaccination.

 Taking Holidays in Term Time

 We strongly urge parents to avoid taking holidays during term time.
-Holiday absence will not be authorised.
-The Local Authority, HCC, will issue a Fixed Penalty Notice for more than 15 sessions of unauthorised absences over two consecutive terms.
-A session is either one morning session or one afternoon session.
-A full day's absence is equivalent to two sessions.
+Holiday absences will not be authorised, in line with government guidance.
+The Local Authority (Hertfordshire County Council) will issue a Fixed Penalty Notice for 10 or more unauthorised sessions over a rolling 10-week period.

-Ofsted ask all schools to point out, “the detrimental effects of parents taking their children on holiday during term time”.
-National assessment tests take place in Y1, Y2, Y4 and Y6, in the summer term.
+National assessment tests take place in Y1, Y4 and Y6, in the summer term.
 Please check these dates with the school before booking a holiday for children in these year groups.